-UNC 0636B went a step further and proposed that the methodology that supports the OCC formula and its parameters be included in the UNC.
-The Workgroup participants believed the information to be incorporated was the right level and aided understanding of how the formula was derived.
+UNC 0636B went a step further and proposed that a methodology that supports the OCC formula and its parameters be developed and published.
+The Workgroup participants believed the information to be incorporated with the Methodology Statement was the right level and aided understanding of how the formula was derived.